sbunivedu/os_course/threads_locks.md

 This program, `x86.py`, allows you to see how different thread interleavings either cause or avoid race conditions.
-See the [README](https://github.com/remzi-arpacidusseau/ostep-homework/blob/master/threads-intro/README.md) for details on how the program works and answer the questions below.
+See the [README](https://github.com/remzi-arpacidusseau/ostep-homework/blob/master/threads-locks/README.md) for details on how the program works and answer the questions below.
+All source code can be found the same respository as the README.

 ## Questions
 1. Examine `flag.s`.
 This code “implements” locking with a single memory flag.
 Can you understand the assembly?